InvalidSatan/OSRS_Guide/README.md

 # OSRS Guide

 A comprehensive resource for leveling and end-game preparation in **Old School RuneScape (OSRS)**.
 This repository hosts the original "OSRS Max Level and End-Game Preparation Guide" PDF and a static website that highlights the material in web form.
-The site includes calculators, persistent checklists, a mobile-friendly navigation menu, and a light/dark theme toggle.
+The site includes calculators, persistent checklists, a mobile-friendly navigation menu, a light/dark theme toggle, and a convenient back-to-top button.
 It also serves as the base for future improvements such as more advanced interactive tools and detailed training breakdowns.

 ## Contents